The shortest code is: no code.

 A fixed index has a certain number of specific colors indexed.
 All the colors that appear in a movie for example, in the order of how common they are.

-But most frames of a movie aren't equal to the average of the whole movie, and different areas within one frame aren't equal to the average of their frame.
+of the whole movie, and different areas within one frame aren't equal to the average of their frame.
 One frame doesn't contain as much colors as the whole movie, and one area within one frame doesn't contain as much colors as its frame.
 So it makes sense to work with a dynamic index that is always fit for the frame and area where the code is at, to give the most common colors -at that time- the shortest codes.